mohyunho/N-CMAPSS_DL/README.md

 ## Sample creator
-Following the below instruction, you can create training/test sample arrays for machine learning model (especially for DL architectures that allow time-windowed data as input) from N-CMAPSS datafile. <br/>
+Following the below instruction, you can create training/test sample arrays for machine learning model (especially for DL architectures that allow time-windowed data as input) from NASA's N-CMAPSS datafile. <br/>
 Please download Turbofan Engine Degradation Simulation Data Set-2, so called N-CMAPSS dataset [[2]](#2), from [NASA's prognostic data repository](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/) <br/>
 In the downloaded dataset, dataset DS01 has been used for the application of model-based diagnostics and dataset DS02 has been used for data-driven prognostics.
 Therefore, we need only dataset DS02. <br/>
 Please locate "N-CMAPSS_DS02-006.h5"file to /N-CMAPSS folder. <br/>